xingli/project_template/README.md

 5. As the style inside md, try report math equations, regression tables, and figures, in a nice way.
 See adsDoc.html, and existing md files as examples.

+## ./literature: literature

+Naming: AuthorYearJournal_shortsummary.pdf, see examples

+## ./code, and ./draft

+1. Use differnet prefix, say, a01_, a02_, for stata file, p01_, p02_, for python file

+2. Add name at the suffix, say, a01_startXL.do

+3. In the draft folder, name the draft using ProjectDateEditor.txt, say, adsdraft191112XL.docx.